Southern California Edison: Interconnections

+Policies and Practices

 Electric vehicles

 Southern California Edison has a number of resources and a rate designed specifically for electric vehicle users.

-As of July 2018, Southern California Edison plans to add thousands of new charging stations for passenger electric vehicles (EV).
+As of July 2018, Southern California Edison planned to add thousands of new charging stations for passenger electric vehicles (EV).
 This addition is a component of the company's "Charge Ready" program, a pilot program with the aim of increasing the availability of charging ports for EVs.

 Since 2016, Southern California Edison has installed 1,000 charging stations throughout their Southern and Central California service area.

 The company also runs a rebate program for electric vehicle purchases.
-Southern California Edison gives people in its service area who purchase a new or used, or lease, an electric vehicle a $450 rebate.
-The program will run until 2020.

 Energy research and policy

 Southern California Edison has a long history of research in the energy arena.
 Often this includes working with other companies and government entities.
 One example is the SOLARII feasibility generator, which was a solar-powered energy plant that could produce electricity 24 hours a day.
 This was done by heating molten salts that would hold the heat during the day and would be used to generate power at night.

 Dr. John Jurewitz served as Director of Regulatory Policy for Southern California Edison for 15 years until his retirement in July 2007.
 His major areas of research are in oil, gas, and electricity policy and greenhouse gas regulation.
 He has testified and participated in government-sponsored proceedings addressing electric industry restructuring and energy policy at the state, federal, and international levels.

 In November, 2014, SCE announced a partnership with Ice Energy to provide more efficient energy storage by freezing water at night when electricity is cheaper.
-(Ice Energy filed for Chapter 7 bankruptcy in December 2019.)